 - Peer pressure: This is common among young adults and teens.
-The pressure to experience the effects of the drug from friends may push someone to opioid use.
+The pressure from friends to experience the effects of the drug may push someone to opioid use.
 Some of these people might find it difficult to stop once they start.

 Dangers of Opioid Use

 The use of opioids for dealing with chronic pain or pain after surgery is laudable.
 However, when you misuse opioids, negative consequences are bound to arise.
-There is a risk that a person can develop a dependence on opioids very fast.
+There is a risk that a person can develop a dependence on opioids very quickly.

-- Detox: This is the first step towards recovery.
+- Detox – This is the first step towards recovery.
 At the facility, we will help you to remove the toxins from your body.

-- Co-occurring diagnosis: This program will help determine if you have any mental illness in addition to the addiction.
+- Co-occurring diagnosis – This program will help determine if you have any mental illness in addition to the addiction.
 It enables the specialist to provide the appropriate care.

-- Cognitive-behavioral therapy: This therapy will help to modify your behavior.
+- Cognitive-behavioral therapy – This therapy will help to modify your behavior.
 It seeks to eliminate behavioral tendencies that push you towards drug use.

-Join an Opioid Addiction Treatment Program
+Join an Opioid Addiction Treatment Program at Atlanta Detox Center

 Do not let addiction ruin your life or that of your loved ones.
 You can overcome it by enrolling in an opioid addiction treatment program.
 Contact Atlanta Detox Center today at 470.450.2355 or visit our center.
 Our professional Atlanta Detox staff will steer your drive towards recovery.